 The doctor will ask about your symptoms and medical history.
 A physical exam will be done.
 There are no specific diagnostic tests for CFS.
 Your doctor may do several other tests to rule out other conditions that can have similar symptoms.

-The doctor will look for the following signs to determine if you have CFS: Severe, chronic fatigue for at least six months that is not due to another illness or medical cause, along with:
+The doctor will look for the following signs to determine if you have CFS: Severe, chronic fatigue for at least 6 months that is not due to another illness or medical cause, along with:

 Impairment of short-term memory or concentrationSore throatTender lymph nodesMuscle painJoint pain without swelling or rednessHeadaches of a new type, severity, or patternUnrefreshing sleepProlonged fatigue lasting 24 hours or more after exercise